Problem Set and Quiz Guide

 Extension Policy for Quizzes

-Quizzes and retakes always take place on or before Wednesday.
+Quizzes and retakes always take place on or before Friday.
 There are no extensions for quizzes as we expect most students to be able to find the necessary time during some portion of that day.
-If you cannot complete the quiz on Wednesday, please contact one of the CS111 faculty members directly.
+If you cannot complete the quiz on the day it is due, please contact one of the CS111 faculty members directly.
 Note that we do allow quiz retakes without a grade penalty or grade limit.